 - 1. All reports of bullying will be documented using the Incident Report Form.
-They must then be promptly and appropriately investigated by school administrators or the administrative designee, consistent with due process rights, using the Incident Report Form within 2 school days after receipt of a reporting form or as timely as possible for school administration. - School administrators or the administrative designee will determine whether bullying, harassment, or intimidation actually occurred by taking steps to verify who committed the act of bullying, harassment, or intimidation and whether others played a role in perpetuating this act.
-Other related complaints, if any, will be reviewed in making this determination. - 3.
-Efforts will be made to ensure the safety of the alleged victim of the reported bullying incident.
+They must then be promptly and appropriately investigated by school administrators or the administrative designee, consistent with due process rights, using the Incident Report Form within 2 school days after receipt of a reporting form or as timely as possible for school administration. - 2.
+School administrators or the administrative designee will determine whether bullying, harassment, or intimidation actually occurred by taking steps to verify who committed the act of bullying, harassment, or intimidation and whether others played a role in perpetuating this act.
+Other related complaints, if any, will be reviewed in making this determination. - Efforts will be made to ensure the safety of the alleged victim of the reported bullying incident.
 For instance, administrators may alter the bully's seating or schedule to reduce access to the alleged victim. - 4.
 School administrators or the administrative designee will immediately notify parents of the victim and offender of the incident. - 5.
 School administrators or the administrative designee will apply consequences and/or remedial actions consistent with the school's discipline policy.
 St. Coletta School is dedicated to serving students with challenging behaviors by providing intensive behavior supports; however, there may be incidents where further disciplinary action is necessary.
 All cases are determined on a student by student basis and take into consideration their specific circumstances such as cognitive skill level and social awareness.
 Possible consequences include: in-school disciplinary action, in-house suspension, short term out-of-school suspension, or long-term suspension or expulsion.
 Please see the discipline policy for a further description of each consequence.
 The offender will be informed that retaliation against a victim or bystander is strictly prohibited and that progressive consequences will occur if the activity continues.
-These consequences may include in-school disciplinary action, in-house suspension, short term out-of-school suspension, or long-term suspension, or long-term suspension, or long-term suspension, or long-term suspension, short term out-of-school disciplinary action, in-house suspension, short term out-of-school disciplinary action, in-house suspension, short term out-of-school disciplinary action, in-house suspension, short term out-of-school suspension, or long-term suspension or expulsion.
+These consequences may include in-school disciplinary action, in-house suspension, short term out-of-school suspension, or long-term suspension or expulsion.

 - 6. Additionally, bullies and victims of bullying may be referred to appropriate support services, such as counseling. - 7.
 The administrator/designee will create a written record of the bullying, harassment, or intimidation incident and any disciplinary actions taken, as well as obtain the statements of the victim, witnesses, and offender.
 Discussions with all parties should be documented as soon as possible after the event. - 8.
-If parties are dissatisfied with the outcome of a bullying investigation, an appeal may be made in writing to the school's principal at 1901 Independence Ave SE, Washington, DC 20003, (202)350-8680.
+If parties are dissatisfied with the outcome of a bullying investigation, an appeal may be made in writing to Christie Mandeville, Principal (cmandeville@stcoletta.org) at 1901 Independence Ave SE, Washington, DC 20003, (202)350-8680.
 This appeal must be submitted no later than 30 days after the initial determination.
 Upon receipt of an appeal, the Principal must conduct a secondary investigation within 30 days of the receipt of the appeal.
 This 30 days may be extended up to an additional 15 days if the Principal sets forth in writing the reasons why more time is needed to conduct an investigation.
 Additionally, upon the receipt of an appeal, the Principal must inform the party making the submission of their ability to seek additional redress under the DC Human Rights Act (ohr@dc.gov) at 441 4th Street NW, Suite 570 North, Washington, DC 20001, (202)727-4559.